microsoft/dstoolkit-ml-ops-for-databricks/src/pipelines/dbkframework/documentation.md

 >
 >	 class Engine

 This is the core of the framework.
-It configures the environment to interact with the remote Databricks cluster of Centrica.
+It configures the environment to interact with the remote Databricks cluster.

 Instantiate the current object